systemik/Kobra3-Firmware/README.md

 Plug the stick, boot the printer.
 It should do a single bip and the update should be ok.

-Test if you can connect via ADB again. (not 100% sure if this require another reboot before being active.
+Test if you can connect via SSH again.

-If you prefer, you can just put this in the **update.sh** file :
+If you prefer, you can try to start adb again with this in the **update.sh** file (not tested):

     mkdir /dev/usb-ffs/adb -m 0770